yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 ## P/D Best Practices

 P/D disaggregation can benefit overall throughput by:
-- Specializing P and D workers for compute-bound vs latency-bound tasks
+- Specializing P and D workers for compute-bound vs latency-bound workloads
 - Reducing the number of copies of the model (increasing KV cache RAM) with wide parallelism

 However, P/D disaggregation is not a target for all workloads.
 We suggest exploring P/D disaggregation for workloads with: